Oracle Backend for Microservices and AI

 oBaasConf Configuration

-With Oracle Backend for Spring Boot and Microservices, developers can store the metadata and configurations to share among Pods in an application.
+With Oracle Backend for Microservices and AI, developers can store the metadata and configurations to share among Pods in an application.
 The VS Code plugin can browse the content of this Key/Values store and add, update and delete keys as needed.

 Expand oBaasConf configuration to see the applications that are deployed and, expanding each of them, the Key/Value pair.
 For example: